Day 2: Tracking Users with track_context()

 def my_function(prompt):

-# Get current user ID at runtime - this changes per request
+# Your code here to get the current user ID at runtime

 user_id = get_current_user_id()